snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Six!"
     Read through the following Fantastic Ability options.
 Which resonate with the image of your character beginning to form in your mind?
 Which seem to capture best what your character dreams about when they dream they have powers, or the powers that most wished they had in their day to day life?

     With that in mind, read through the following Fantastic Abilities and think about which you would like to have.
-You will not start the game with a Fantastic Ability, but you may spend a Level-up to gain your first one.

-    You may spend three Level-ups to gain a second.
-You may then spend six Level-ups to create one of your own and gain it, within reason.
+You will not start the game with a Fantastic Ability, but when you reach Level 1 but gain your first one.
+When you reach Level 6, create one of your own and gain it, within reason.

 **Stalk and Haunt:** Once per session, you may be inspired by slipping into shadows to hide.
 You may spend an Inspiration to perform a Fantastic Stat Check to achieve feats such as appearing suddenly from another shadow within view, ambushing a character from the darkness, or learning secrets from ghosts long-forgotten.